institut-de-genomique/LocoGSE/README.md

 - `--list_fastq TXT_PATH`: Text file with, on each line, the name of the sample followed by the list of fastq files to be treated together (same sample), separator=space. **Required if there is no --reads argument**
 - `--ref_prot DB_PREFIX`: **Optional**.
 Path to a monocopy protein database to be used with DIAMOND (the two files DB_PREFIX.dmnd and DB_PREFIX.fa must exist).
 By Default if not provided: OneKP consensus obtained from https://github.com/smirarab/1kp/tree/master/alignments/alignments-FAA-masked.tar.bz .
 Alternatively the option --busco can be used to run LocoGSE on Busco Embryophyta odb10 ancestral sequences
 - `--busco`: **Optional**.
 Use Busco Embryophyta odb10 dataset and associated slopes instead of OneKP
 - `--slope NUMBER`: **Optional**.
 Slope (regression factor) used to estimate sequencing depth from depth on monocopy proteins.
 It is specific to each plant lineage.
 Pre computed slopes are available for families listed in --list_families and lineages in --list_lineages.
-There is no need to provide a slope if the species of interest is in the list, you can just provide either the family or the lineage.
+There is no need to provide a slope if the lineage corresponding to the species of interest is in the list : you can just provide either the family (--family) or the lineage (--lineage).
+If none is provided, default slope is 1.
 - `--slope-file TSV_PATH`: **Optional**.
 If one wants to use their own custom slopes.
 Path to a three-column TSV file with the header (#Family\tPhylo_group\tslope)
-- `--family NAME`: **Optional if --slope is present**.
+- `--family NAME`: **Optional**.
 Specify the plant family in order to use a pre-computed slope
 - `--list_families`: **Optional**.
 Print all families with available pre-computed slope
-- `--lineage NAME`: **Optional if --slope or --family is present**.
+- `--lineage NAME`: **Optional**.
 Specify the plant lineage in order to use a pre-computed slope
 - `--list_lineages`: **Optional**.
 Print all plant lineages with available pre-computed slopes
 - `--no_trim`: **Optional**.
 Deactivates the trimming step.
 - `--picog`: **Optional**.
 Converts default units (Mb) to picograms.